SnapServiceUpdateTemplate

 Snapping a CMake project and deploying it on a target machine

-How to prepare a snap package from cmake project on host machine
+How to prepare a snap package from a CMake project on host machine

 myCmakeProject ---------- Root folder of the project.